arunasurya/bisqtransifex/transifexproject.md

 ### Subgoals
 - Finalize the core language list, communicate the list to the translator community.
-- Create robust language teams consisting of at least two translators who work closely.
+- Create active language teams consisting of at least two translators who work closely.
 - Continue work on the glossary initiative.